Aethionema

 Aethionema is a genus of flowering plants within the family Brassicaceae.
 They are known as stonecresses.
 Stonecresses originate from sunny limestone mountainsides in Europe and West Asia, especially Turkey.
+It is the only genus in the subfamily Aethionemoideae.

 Aethionema have typically perennials, but may be annuals.
 Their leaves are ovate or linear.

 Etymology

-The Latin name Aethionema derives from ancient Greek αἴθειν "to light up, kindle" + νῆμα "thread, yarn".
 The English name "stonecress" derives from its creeping habit and its favoured stony or rocky sites.

 Taxonomy

 Aethionema is sister to the rest of the genera in the Brassicaceae.
 The two clades diverged some time during the Eocene.